isromar/PHP/diccionario/README.md

 ## Idea
 Este archivo surge porque al leer textos en inglés y aparecer algunas palabras que desconozco, pienso que estaría bien poder disponer de un diccionario propio donde poder almacenarlas y de ese modo facilitar la memorización.

-*This file arises from reading texts in English and encountering some unknown words.
+*This file arises from reading texts in English and finding some unknown words.
 I think it would be beneficial to have our own dictionary where we can store them, thus facilitating memorization.*

+## Autor
+Isabel Rodenas Marin